Human factors in diving equipment design: Clips and attachment points

 Clips and attachment points should be reliable and must generally be operable by one hand with gloves suitable for the water temperature, without needing to see what is being done, as it may be dark, low visibility, or out of view.
-Single-hand operation is necessary where only one hand can reach, and is always preferable, as the other hand may be in use for something important at the time.
-While unlikely, it is possible for most types of clip to jam closed, and if this may endanger the diver it should be possible to use an alternative method to disconnect, which does not involve special tools.
+Single-hand operation is necessary where only one hand can reach.
+This is always preferable, as the other hand may be in use for something important.
+While unlikely, it is possible for most types of clip to become jammed closed, and if this may endanger the diver it should be possible to use an alternative method to disconnect, which does not involve special tools.
 Cutting loose using the diver's cutting tool is the standard.

-A reliable clip is one that does not allow connection to anything or disconnection by accident, but requires specific action by the operator to clip or unclip.
+A reliable clip is one that does not allow connection or disconnection by accident, instead requiring specific action by the operator to clip or unclip.
 Unreliable clips may cause loss of equipment or entanglement.
 Bolt snaps and screw-gate carabiners are examples of clips with a reputation for reliability.
 The carabiners are more secure, and may be load rated, but are less convenient to operate.
 Carabiners are approved for attaching the umbilical to a surface supplied diver's harness.

 There are usually several attachment points provided on the diving harness or buoyancy compensator for securing accessories and additional diving cylinders.
 On technical harnesses these are often in the form of stainless steel D-rings or sliders with integral rings, and may be adjustable for position.
 Plastic D-rings are common on bulk-produced recreational buoyancy compensators, and are usually in fixed positions, held on by bar-tacked webbing straps or tabs, and are not replaceable.
 Professional harness is usually required to have at least one attachment point capable of lifting the diver out of the water.
 Attachment rings that are free to swing are less prone to snagging on the surroundings in tight spaces but are more difficult to clip onto one-handed when out of view.